Laws of Play

 9. Player boots, Jewellery and Protective Equipment:

-For clarification, only soft bucket type hats with no hard edges can be worn on the field of play.
-Peaked caps are not allowed.
+Additional to the existing AFL law and for clarification, only soft bucket type hats with no hard edges can be worn on the field of play.
+Peaked caps are not allowed along with any hat deemed a risk to players.

 10.1.1 Match duration: